 - Have a low management overhead, and can be rather easily adjusted to new project situations.

 - Project consortia need to have at least two different partners from two different EUREKA countries (one must be a EUREKA Member Country and one a EUREKA Member Country or a EUREKA Associated Country).

 - Are typically between 1 M€ and up to more than 70 M€ in total project budget, and include from 2 to over 50 partners.
 Typical project duration is between 24 and 36 months.

 Ensuring national funding and a smooth process:

 - NEW: for projects with participation from SWEDEN: To speed up the process the Swedish funding agency VINNOVA proposes an early feedback channel to speed up Funding decision after labeling.
-For this please fill in the EXTENDED ABSTRACT form and submit it to the Jessica Svennebring from VINNOVA before 10th of February.
+For this please fill in the EXTENDED ABSTRACT form and submit it to Mrs. Sanja Strömberg from VINNOVA ((sanja.sain-stromberg(Replace this parenthesis with the @ sign)vinnova.se ) before 10th of September.
 You will receive feed-back before the Call deadline.

 - NEW: Latest Pitch Presentations are online.
 Please have a look at current proposal pitches and do not miss to contact the presenters if you think a project idea might be of interest for you.
 Please visit: https://www.celticnext.eu/project-ideas-from-proposers-days-2/

 - To speed up the funding decision process, each project participant should contact their national funding agency early in the process, and follow their advice regarding national funding applications in parallel to the proposal submission.